eclipse-kuksa/kuksa.cloud/utils/hono-influxdb-connector/README.md

 ## Configuration

-This section describes how to configure HonoInfluxDBConnector to operate on the idial.institute hono instance.
+This section describes how to configure the hono-influxdb-connector to operate on the idial.institute hono instance.

 **Install dependencies**